MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsMeetingPolicy.md

 Possible values are:

 - WatermarkWithDisplayName (default): Anonymous guests are prompted to enter a display name that will be used as their watermark.
-- JoinWithAudioOnly: Anonymous guests will be directed to an audio only experience when joining the meeting.

 ```yaml
 Type: String